chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

     \Delta p = p_{int} - p_{ext} = \sigma \kappa

-with the analyical curvature of the bubble : :math:`\kappa = 1/R`.
+with the analyical curvature of the 2D bubble : :math:`\kappa = 1/R`.
 This example is based on the static droplet case reported in [`2 <https://doi.org/10.1002/fld.2643>`_].

 .. _Normal and curvature computations:

 """""""""""""""""""""""""""""""""
 Normal and curvature computations
 """""""""""""""""""""""""""""""""
-The following equations calculate the filtered phase fraction gradient and filtered curvature, respectively.
+The following equations compute the filtered phase fraction gradient and filtered curvature, respectively.

 .. math::